destish21/mysqlemployee-tracker/README.md

    * Update employee roles

-   # by using a command-line application to generate one.
+   #  Runing a command-line application

    * You can Update employee managers.
    * You can View employees by manager.